Samravp/Python-Business-Analysis/README.md

 # Python Challenges

-** PyBank
+## PyBank

-you are tasked with creating a Python script for analysing the financial records of your company.
-You will give a set of financial data called budget_data.csv.
-The dataset is composed of two columns: Date and Profit/Losses.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)
+In this project, I created a Python script for analysing the financial records of a company.

+I had a set of financial data, the dataset is composed of two columns: Date and Profit/Losses.

-Your task is to create a Python script that analyses the records to calculate each of the following:
+My Python script analyses the records to calculate each of the following:

-The total number of months included in the dataset
+- The total number of months included in the dataset;

-The net total amount of "Profit/Losses" over the entire period
+- The net total amount of "Profit/Losses" over the entire period;

-The average of the changes in "Profit/Losses" over the entire period
+- The average of the changes in "Profit/Losses" over the entire period;

-The greatest increase in profits (date and amount) over the entire period
+- The greatest increase in profits (date and amount) over the entire period;

-The greatest decrease in losses (date and amount) over the entire period
+- The greatest decrease in losses (date and amount) over the entire period.